 The U. S. Army has a need for reliable and durable in-cylinder thermal barrier coatings (TBC) to reduce high power density diesel engine component structural temperatures and heat rejection.

-coupon_test_rigAEI’s approach to advancing durability and insulating effectiveness of TBC’s is to use analysis, bench test screening and engine test verification.
+AEI’s approach to advancing durability and insulating effectiveness of TBC’s is to use analysis, bench test screening and engine test verification.
 Analysis includes thermal-structural finite element modeling to estimate temperatures, stresses and insulating effectiveness along with test verification.
 Bench testing includes small-sized test coupons followed with full-sized component-like coupons to screen potential TBC systems.
 Engine test verification includes durability, performance and insulating effectiveness demonstrations.

 Phase I program bench testing results identified TBC surface-coat systems that reduced radiant heat transfer up to 40 % and coating parameter optimization that improved durability by more than 300 %.
-Two tyPTNCAPpes of surface-coat systems identified included a plasma spray coating and a post-treatment washcoat.
+Two types of surface-coat systems identified included a plasma spray coating and a post-treatment washcoat.
 Bench test results demonstrated that radiant heat reflective coatings are desirable while radiant heat absorbing coatings are not desirable.